 |3||Vibrations||CNG cars have low noise vibrations.||Petrol cars offer the lowest noise vibrations.||Diesel cars produce high noise vibrations.|

-Another thing to keep in mind is that if you expect to use your car for only 800 km to 1000 km in a month, a CNG car can be a good option.
+Another thing to remember is that if you expect to use your car for only 800 km to 1000 km in a month, a CNG car can be a good option.

 |Petrol engines require more maintenance and can need frequent trips to the garage.||Diesel engines have a longer lifespan as compared to other types of engines.|